karthickal/posit-oediv/README.md

 ##### April 2020

-1. Producton mode.
+1. Production mode.

 #### Distribution Plan

 * Without Google's support, especially because Android does not have an API for a 3rd party app to listen to video events and share frames, we plan to be available as a plugin for video publishers to integrate into their Android/iOs app.
 This means only videos streamed via our distribution partners are interactive.

-#### Datasource Plan
+#### Dataset Plan

 * By partnering with e-commerce vendors for qualified traffic.
-* By on-boarding celebrities and content creators to allow face identification.
+* By on-boarding influencers and content creators to allow face identification.

 #### Google's Support